krevanth/ZAP/README.md

 ### 3.3.
 Running RTL Lint

-To run RTL lint, simply do:
+To run RTL lint with Verilator, simply do:

 > `make [DOCKER=1] lint`

+To run RTL lint with svlint (no Docker support, install with `cargo install svlint`):

+> `make svlint`

 ### 3.4.
 Running Xilinx Vivado Synthesis